 What you will need

 If you have never replaced the inner tie rods on a car, you may be nervous about the procedure on how to remove the inner tie rod.
-Don't worry because it is easier than you think to remove the inner tie rod.
+Don’t worry because removing the inner tie rod is easier than you think.

 - Park your car on a level surface.

 - Jack up the front tire on the side where you need to replace the tie rod.

 - Place jack stands to support the car.

 - Disconnect the inner tie rod from the outer tie rod.

 - Remove the boot from the inner tie rod.

 - Remove the inner tie rod using the inner tie rod tool.

 - Reinstall the inner tie rod in reverse order.